binarykitchen/videomail-client/README.md

 By default the optional parameter `containerId` is set to `videomail`.

 <a name="replay"></a>
-### videomailClient.replay(parentElement, videomail)
+### videomailClient.replay(videomail[, parentElement])

 Manually adds a video container for the given videomail inside the parent element.
 This is mostly called after a successfull submission.
 See `/examples/direct_submit.html` or `/examples/contact_form_json.html` for some inspiration.

 If the `parentElement` is an ID (string), then it will be resolved into a DOM element internally.
+If no parent element is given, then a replay container within the containerId is automatically generated.

 Also note that, when the parent element already contains a video container like this